Local and Enterprise Custom Fields

 Text1 to Text30

 Local Text custom fields can have value lists, but not hierarchical lookup tables.
-The separate OutlineCode type of local custom field can use hierarchical lookup tables.
+There is a separate OutlineCode type of local custom field that can use hierarchical lookup tables.
 You can publish a project that contains local custom fields to the Published database, but the local custom fields do not get copied to the Reporting database.

-You can use Microsoft Visual Basic for Applications (VBA) or an add-in developed with Microsoft Office development tools in Microsoft Visual Studio 2010 to create and manipulate local custom fields in Project Standard or Project Professional, and to access enterprise custom fields from within Project Professional.
-You cannot use the PSI to create or interact with local custom fields.
+You can use Microsoft Visual Basic for Applications (VBA) to create and manipulate local custom fields, and to access enterprise custom fields stored in the enterprise global template.
+You cannot use the PSI to create or interact with local custom fields in projects.

-To migrate a local custom field to an enterprise custom field, open the Custom Fields dialog box in Project Professional 2010 (on the Project tab of the ribbon, click Custom Fields).
+To migrate a local custom field to an enterprise custom field, open the Custom Fields dialog box in Project Professional (on the Tools menu, click Customize and then click Fields).
 Select Task or Resource and the field type, click the local custom field you want to migrate, and then click Add Field to Enterprise.
 If you add a task or resource outline code as an enterprise custom field, it becomes an enterprise Text custom field with a hierarchical lookup table.

-For information about how to use the VBA object model to create local custom fields, see Using VBA with Local Custom Fields and Outline Codes in the MSDN Library.
+For more information about local custom fields and how to use the VBA object model to create them, see Using VBA with Local Custom Fields and Outline Codes.

 Enterprise Custom Fields

 Enterprise custom fields are stored in the Published database in Project Server.
-In Project Server 2010, enterprise custom fields can be limited in scope to a group that is specified in the Department lookup table, or they can be global across the organization.
-Enterprise custom fields are typically used by the Project Management Office (PMO) to collect data for roll-up reporting in a department or the organization.
+They are typically used by the Project Management Office (PMO) to collect data for roll-up reporting across an organization.

-Enterprise custom fields can be assigned to project, resource, and task entities in Project Server.
+Enterprise custom fields can be assigned to projects, resources, and tasks in Project Server.
 Enterprise custom field types include the following:

 Enterprise custom fields of type Text that have hierarchical lookup tables act as outline codes.
 Unlike for local custom fields, there is no distinct OutlineCode type of enterprise custom field.
 Projects that are published to Project Server can contain both local and enterprise custom fields (Figure 1).
-The Custom Fields dialog box shows enterprise custom fields with (Enterprise) added to the name.
-If you rename a local custom field, it is shown with the name of the field appended, such as (Text1).
+Enterprise custom fields are shown with (Server) added to the name.
+If a local custom field is renamed, it is shown with the name of the field appended, such as (Text1).
 You can rename and configure local custom fields using Project Professional.
 To add a local custom field to the collection of enterprise custom fields, click Add Field to Enterprise in the Custom Fields dialog box.

 While the number of local custom fields is limited to the 130 built-in types, the number of enterprise custom fields is unlimited for practical purposes.